On Automating Video Game Regression Testing by Planning and Learning: Preliminaries

 The planning problem is to find a plan --- a sequence of grounded actions that transform the world from an initial state to a goal state, i.e., a state where all goal conditions are satisfied.
 A planning problem instance consists of a domain definition and a task definition.
 The domain definition describes possible actions with their preconditions and effects.
 In STRIPS planning~\cite{strips}, both preconditions and effects are sets of predicates and negated predicates connected by a conjunction.
 The task definition contains the descriptions of the initial state and the goal conditions.

-Planning action model learning involves synthesizing a domain definition from logs with state sequences.
-Many algorithms have been published for this task~\cite{observer,fama,LAMP,arms}, a recent overview and new implementation of multiple techniques is provided in the MacQ project~\cite{macq}.
-We use our own (publication pending) learning method in the evaluation, which most resembles the Observer algorithm~\cite{observer}.
+Planning action model learning (AML) involves synthesizing a domain definition from logs with state sequences.
+Many algorithms have been published for this task~\cite{observer,fama,LAMP,arms, sam}, a recent overview and new implementation of multiple techniques is provided in the MacQ project~\cite{macq}.
+For the evaluation in this paper we use our own new action learning method~\cite{balyo2024learning}.